pelson/pelson.github.io/content/field_notes/cf_units_tex.md

 I recently worked on a feature to allow [cf-units](https://github.com/SciTools/cf-units) to produce a [TeX](https://en.wikipedia.org/wiki/TeX) representation of a unit so that it can be quickly copy-and-pasted into a LaTeX document, or simply visualised nicely with [matplotlib's LaTeX writer](https://matplotlib.org/users/usetex.html).

 It turns out that "doing it right" was quite involved, and has ultimately led to some really interesting opportunities for those who use UDUNITS-2.
-This article expliains what was involved, and briefly discusses some of those opportunities.
+This article explains what was involved, and briefly discusses some of those opportunities.

 <!-- PELICAN_END_SUMMARY -->